Poland chooses US to build its first nuclear power plant

-WARSAW, Poland (AP) — Poland will work with the U.S. government and Westinghouse to build the central European country’s first nuclear power plant, part of its efforts to burn less coal and gain greater energy independence.
+WARSAW, Poland (AP) — Poland has chosen the U.S. government and Westinghouse to build the central European country’s first nuclear power plant, part of an effort to burn less coal and gain greater energy independence.

 Prime Minister Mateusz Morawiecki said late Friday on Twitter that Poland would use the “reliable, safe technology” of the Westinghouse Electric Company for the plant in Pomerania province near the Baltic Sea coast.
 The exact location remains to be identified.